lvlick/Compound/README.md

 # Compound

-Compound is a minimalistic TCP Server written in Elixir.
+A minimalistic TCP Server written in Elixir.

+## Introduction

 ## Installation

 Compound can be added to your project